Dirk Gently's Holistic Detective Agency by Douglas Adams

 unfortunate fund-raising project involving cash

-greatest talents, judging by his latest exploits as a private
+His greatest talents, judging by his latest exploits as

-little old ladies who are trying to find missing pets.
+talking little old ladies who are trying to find missing

-Needless to say, Gently won’t be putting Philip
+pets.
+Needless to say, Gently won’t be putting

-Marlowe or Mike Hammer out of business any time
+Philip Marlowe or Mike Hammer out of business any

 But a big case falls into Gently’s lap, and the sham